 Choose an enticing reward

-Make clear announcements
+Make clear statements

 Practice is the key to success